FIA Global Pathway: Other series

-Many other series, including open-wheel series such as Formula E, Euroformula Open Championship, GB3 Championship & GB4 Championship, and "tin-top" categories such as the World Endurance Championship, Supercars Championship, and NASCAR Cup Series, are not considered to be a part of the Global Pathway, but will still contribute to a driver's Super Licence.
+Many other series, including open-wheel series such as Formula E, Euroformula Open Championship, GB3 & GB4 Championship, and "tin-top" categories such as the World Endurance Championship, Supercars Championship, and NASCAR Cup Series, are not considered to be a part of the Global Pathway, but will still contribute to a driver's Super Licence.
 In practice, however, virtually all drivers entering F1 in the 21st century have done so after competing in series in the global pathway or their predecessor series (possibly including a period as a third driver).
-Some have however spent time in IndyCar or the Japanese Super Formula championships.
+Some drivers have spent time in IndyCar or the Japanese Super Formula Championships.

 IndyCar, the premier American domestic open wheeler series, has its own development pathway, the USF Pro Championships.
-Like the FIA global pathway, the USF Pro Championships consists of a number of series using progressively faster and more powerful cars.
+Like the FIA Global Pathway, the USF Pro Championships consists of a number of series using progressively faster and more powerful cars.
 As of 2024, Formula 4 has struggled for entries in the US, possibly due to the lower costs of competing in the USF Pro series.
 IndyCar itself ranks just below Formula 2 and above Formula 3 in terms of Super License points allocated, so the most successful IndyCar drivers can acquire sufficient points to get the Super Licence required to compete in F1 without competing in any other series.